bosborne/pyTMHMM/README.md

 # Incompatibilities

 * The original TMHMM implementation handles ambigious characters and gaps in an undocumented way.
-However, `tmhmm.py` does not attempt to handle such characters at all and will fail.
+However, `pyTMHMM` does not attempt to handle such characters at all and will fail.
 A possible fix is to replace those characters with something also based on expert/domain knowledge.